 Each quarter, we add new powered wheelchairs and scooters to the Motability Scheme.
 They’re a great way to get around if you’re looking for more independence and flexibility.

-Here are six new options to consider on the Motability Scheme.
+Here are five new options to consider on the Motability Scheme.
 We’ve kept things simple: each product has what it is, plus headline specs like range, speed and maximum user weight.
 As always, the right choice depends on your needs and how you’ll use it day to day.
 If you can, try before you choose.

 The Motability Scheme price list is updated every three months.
-The prices shown here are valid between January 1 and March 31 2026.
+The prices shown here are valid between 1 April and 30 June 2026.

 Here are a handful of the new products you can choose from: